NyleD/Emoji-NLP-API/README.md

 The api takes your text messages and assign's the most relevant emojies to the end of each sentence.
 It doesn't just assign emojies to differnt words.
 This is a NLP task, so with the use of LSTM, the algorithm can assign emojies based on the sequence of words and the meaning of the whole sentence.

 #### Chat Demo
-To see how it's used in a live chat please check out the below link https://github.com/NyleD/EmojiChat-Backend
+To see how it's used in a live chat please check out https://github.com/NyleD/EmojiChat-Backend

 #### How to Use It?